Hannah McGlade: Advocacy

 McGlade has often acted as an advocate for Indigenous Australians, especially focussing on issues relating to law, sexual assault, women's justice and systemic discrimination.

 In 2002, she brought then-federal senator Ross Lightfoot to court for racial discrimination after he commented that Aboriginal Australians were "the most primitive race on earth".
 She was successful, and Lightfoot was charged with breaching the Racial Discrimination Act 1975.

 In 2016, McGlade began campaigning for a stand-alone national action plan to address violence against women, and her advocacy was successful before a number of UN treaty bodies and expert mechanisms.
 In 2020 she called for a Council on Violence Against Aboriginal Women and Children in collaboration with the national body Our Watch (founded by Natasha Stott Despoja in 2013).
 In June 2021 the Morrison government established a National Plan Advisory Group headed by Marise Payne, Minister for Women, to "inform the development of the National Plan to end family, domestic and sexual violence in Australia".

 Her advocacy for Aboriginal women and children over decades led to the establishment of the first service in Perth for victims, named Djinda.
 She was later the first CEO of the newly established Aboriginal Family Law Services.

 She has also spoken out strongly against the destruction of a sacred site at Juukan Gorge which occurred in 2020, claiming that "governments and mining companies are causing harm to land" and that "now more than ever we should listen to Aboriginal people who want to protect land and culture."
 While a cultural heritage bill was proposed in Western Australian Parliament in 2021 which attempted to prevent such situations in the future, McGlade rejected its legitimacy and claimed Indigenous people had not been sufficiently consulted on the issue.
 With four other Indigenous people, she asked the United Nations Committee on the Elimination of Racial Discrimination to review the bill, claiming it contradicted Australia's international obligations regarding racial discrimination.

 Also in 2021, she voiced concerns about Bruce Pascoe's book Dark Emu, saying that it was "ideological and subjective", "not very truthful or accurate" and "misleading and offensive to Aboriginal people and culture".

 Other roles

 She was appointed Senior Indigenous Fellow at the Office of the United Nations High Commissioner for Human Rights in Geneva in 2016.
 She assists the Expert Mechanism on the Rights of Indigenous Peoples (EMRIP) there.

-As of May 2022, she is a member of the United Nations Permanent Forum on Indigenous Issues representing the Pacific, having commenced the role in 2020.
+Sha was a member of the United Nations Permanent Forum on Indigenous Issues representing the Pacific from 2020 to 2025.